Undergraduate student attending Convocation

 During the ceremony

 - You will be led to your seat in the hall by a marshal.
 When you hear your name and the degree being conferred, walk up the ramp, pass behind the dean, (who will be reading the names from a lectern) and follow the red carpet that leads to centre stage, where you will find the President or the Chancellor.
 Employees of the University of Ottawa will be there to assist you during the ceremony.
-You are welcome to shake hands with the President or the Chancellor (you will receive your actual diploma and any award certificates or plaques in Canada Hall 303).
+You are welcome to shake hands with the President or the Chancellor (you will receive your actual diploma and any award certificates or plaques backstage).

 After the ceremony